Omidyar Network

 Omidyar Network is a self-styled "philanthropic investment firm," composed of a foundation and an impact investment firm.
 Established in 2004 by eBay founder Pierre Omidyar and his wife Pam, Omidyar Network has committed over US$1.5 billion to nonprofit organizations and for-profit companies across multiple investment areas.
-According to the OECD, Omidyar Network's financing for 2019 development increased by 10% to US$58.9 million.

-Structure
+The organization is based in Redwood City, California, with an office in Washington, D.C., United States.

-Composed of a 501(c)(3) and a Limited Liability Company (LLC), Omidyar Network is structured to work across the social, business, and government sectors.
-Like a traditional foundation, it makes grants through its 501(c)(3) entity; through its LLC, it invests in for-profit entities.
-It is a part of The Omidyar Group.
+History

-In 2018, Omidyar Network spun off its Governance & Citizen Engagement initiative.
-The group now operates as Luminate, a global philanthropic organization that invests in Civic Empowerment, Data & Digital Rights, Financial Transparency, and Independent Media.
-It is led by Stephen King.
+The Omidyar Network comprises a 501(c)(3) and a Limited Liability Company (LLC), and part of The Omidyar Group.
+It was established in 2004 by Pierre Omidyar and his wife, Pam.

-In 2019, Omidyar Network spun off its Financial Inclusion initiative.
-The group now operates as Flourish and is led by Tilman Ehrbeck, Arjuna Costa, and Emmalyn Shaw.
+By 2025, Omidyar Network had awarded almost $2 billion to more than 700 organizations, encompassing spending on grants to nonprofits and investments in for-profit companies.

 People

 As of 2022, the CEO of Omidyar Network is Mike Kubzansky.
-Its board of directors include the managing directors of The Omidyar Group, Jeff Alvord and Pat Christen.
+Its board of directors include the managing directors of The Omidyar Group, Jeff Alvord and Pat Christen and in 2023 Michele Jawando was senior vice president for programs.

-As of 2022, the organization has offices in Silicon Valley, Bengaluru, London, Mumbai, Nairobi, and Washington, D.C.
+Jawando became president of the organization in 2025.
+Pam Omidyar is also on the organization's board, which in 2023 added Marta L. Tellado and Mona Sutphen.

 Investees

 Omidyar Network invested in the microfinance sector, including Unitus Inc.

-In 2009, the Omidyar Network donated $2 million over two years to the Wikimedia Foundation, and at the same time, Matt Halprin of Omidyar Network was appointed to Wikimedia's board of directors.
+In 2009, the Omidyar Network donated $2 million over two years to the Wikimedia Foundation, and during that same time, Matt Halprin of Omidyar Network was appointed to Wikimedia's board of directors.

 From 2012, Omidyar Network has been a partner of Better Than Cash Alliance.